BeinuoYang/Awesome-LLM4Opt/README.md

 ### Prompt-based Methods

+**[2025/08] RideAgent: An LLM-Enhanced Optimization Framework for Automated Taxi Fleet Operations, *preprint*.** [[arXiv]](https://www.arxiv.org/abs/2505.06608v2)

+- RideAgent is an LLM-enhanced framework for electric taxi fleet optimization that automatically converts natural language objectives into mathematical models and accelerates computation by intelligently fixing low-sensitivity variables based on historical data.
+Using Random Forest and Mixed-Integer Programming, it achieves 86% objective generation accuracy and reduces solution time by 53% with minimal optimality loss (2.42%) on NYC taxi data.

 **[2025/08] Guiding Large Language Models in Modeling Optimization Problems via Question Partitioning, *IJCAI 2025*.** [[paper]](https://www.ijcai.org/proceedings/2025/0296.pdf)

 - This study proposes PaMOP, a new framework that uses LLMs to automatically create mathematical models for optimization problems from natural language descriptions.
 The framework breaks down large problems into smaller parts using a tree structure, guiding the LLM to model each part separately with self-augmented prompts, and then iteratively corrects the final model.